 - Frank Bee Costume http://www.frankbeecostume.com/laskseta.html

 Sequined tailcoats with peak lapels and satin buttons, available in S, M, and L for slightly over $200.
 Minor modifications would be needed, but a darn close match for a darn good price.
-The women's tailcoat has squared-off tails; if you want swallowtail you'll have to order the men's model for $270.
+Google "sequin tailcoat" to find it several places at the same price.
+While the photo of the women's tailcoat appears to have squared-off tails, Rebecca writes: "I ordered this exact tailcoat (from a different place, but the catalog picture was the same) and the women's model tails ARE swallowtail, not squared off.
+It is just like the men's model, only smaller."
+Men, you can order the men's model for $270.
 Thanks to Venus from Barely Legal for the link!
+Google "skip a row tailcoat" and see what you find...

 MOUSE EARS